Senate GOP blocks domestic terrorism bill, gun policy debate

 Senate Majority Leader Chuck Schumer, D-N.Y. tried to nudge Republicans into taking up a domestic terrorism bill that had cleared the House quickly last week after mass shootings at a grocery store in Buffalo, New York, and a church in Southern California targeting people of color.
 He said it could become the basis for negotiation.

-But the vote failed along party lines, raising fresh doubts about the possibility of robust debate, let alone eventual compromise, on gun safety measures.
-The final vote was 47-47, short of the 60 needed to take up the bill.
-All Republicans voted against it.
+But the vote failed nearly along party lines, raising fresh doubts about the possibility of robust debate, let alone eventual compromise, on gun safety measures.
+The final vote was 47-47, short of the 60 needed to take up the bill, with Sen. Susan Collins of Maine the only Republican to vote in favor.

 “None of us are under any illusions this will be easy,” Schumer said ahead of the vote.